digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/apis.rst

 Authentication of the restricted services is built into the public sequencer API, leveraging the participant signing keys.
 You don't need to do anything in order to set this up; it is enforced automatically and can't be turned off.
-The same mechanism is used to check the authentication of the synchronizer topology manager and the mediator.
+The same mechanism is used to check the authentication of the sync domain topology manager and the mediator.

 The token is generated during the handshake between the node and the sequencer.
 By default, it is valid for one hour.
 The nodes automatically renew the token in the background before it expires.
 The lifetime of the